leonardo-blas/japanese-dictionary/README.md

 Deployed at: http://leonardoblas.pythonanywhere.com

 ## Notes
-The page may take some seconds to load, as it displays a table of 5812 essential Japanese words.
+As a data visualization project, the page may take some seconds to load.
+Note that it displays a table of 5812 essential Japanese words and their information.
 <br>
 The page could be broken down into several pages but I prefer seeing all the information in a single page, as it facilitates using Cmd + F.
 <br>